-So you’ve won the new bid or have the latest production contract in place, or maybe you decided to upgrade your IT infrastructure to create new efficiencies.
-Either way, equipment purchases that require a healthy chunk of capital are a central component of those strategies.
-And while you may have planned for the equipment’s cost, often businesses forget to plan for a significant portion of the total equipment expense.
+So you’ve won the new bid or have the latest production contract in place.
+Or maybe you’ve decided to upgrade your IT infrastructure to create new efficiencies.
+Either way, equipment and technology purchases that require a healthy chunk of capital are a central component of those strategies.
+And while you may have planned for the equipment and technology’s cost, often businesses forget to plan for a significant portion of the total equipment and technology expense.
 We call them soft costs, and they can be an unwanted surprise, especially in today’s economic environment.

 These issues can create serious financial problems.
-Most of the time, soft costs have no real value and therefore add no value to the equipment long-term.
-They are necessary one-time expenditures to get the equipment running that cannot be transferred upon resale.
+Most of the time, soft costs have no real value and therefore add no value to the equipment and technology long-term.
+They are necessary one-time expenditures to get the equipment and technology running and cannot be transferred upon resale.
 And that makes most lenders run for the hills.
-You may enjoy your very low-rate financing for the equipment from a local lender, but when you evaluate the project in total — including soft costs — you could find yourself investing some pretty big money out of pocket to pay for everything.
+You may enjoy very low-rate financing for the equipment and technology from a local lender, but when you evaluate the project in total — including soft costs — you could find yourself investing some pretty big money out of pocket to pay for everything.
 This defeats the purpose of preserving capital through financing.

-As equipment becomes more easily customized to meet your company’s unique requirements, more soft costs are often required to get the equipment up and running.
+As equipment and technology become more easily customized to meet your company’s unique requirements, more soft costs are often required to get the equipment and technology up and running.

-There is the possibility of a better approach.
+There’s often a better option.
 While some lenders may run from soft costs, others can bring them into the financing arrangement.
-These lenders specialize in financing equipment and understand more than just the invoice amount.
-They know the impact equipment like this can have on your business.
-And as long as soft costs stay within specific total investment parameters, you can fold them into your affordable monthly equipment payment and preserve your cash for more essential needs.
+These lenders specialize in financing equipment and technology and understand more than just the invoice amount.
+They know the impact equipment and technology like this can have on your business.
+And as long as soft costs stay within specific total investment parameters, you can fold them into your affordable monthly equipment and technology payment and preserve your cash for more essential needs.

-At LEAF, we make equipment more affordable.
-Our customized finance solutions solve real problems — like financing the total equipment investment to preserve your cash when you need it most.
+At LEAF, we make equipment and technology more affordable.
+Our customized finance solutions solve real problems — like financing the total equipment and technology investment to preserve your cash when you need it most.